 On August 28, 2017, U.S. Citizenship and Immigration Services (USCIS) announced that it will begin expanding in-person interviews for certain immigration benefit applicants whose benefit, if granted, would allow them to permanently reside in the United States.
-This is a change from current practice and is a result of the new administration’s policy to implement additional vetting procedures.
+This is a change from prior practice and is a result of the new administration’s policy to implement additional vetting procedures.

 Effective October 1, 2017, USCIS will begin to implement in-person interviews for the following: